John Chubb (artist): Biography of the Chubb family

 Lucy Chubb was unmarried and she ran a school, in Castle Street, Bridgwater in 1830, and later moved to London to join her brother, where she died in 1867.

 Charles James Chubb, named for John Chubb's friend Charles James Fox, was also unmarried, and by 1841 had moved to The Midlands where he was appointed chief cashier and book keeper of Boulton and Watt's Soho Manufactory at Smethwick.
 On his retirement 1863 he also moved to London, where he died in 1872.

 The paintings and drawings

 Nearly 400 sketches and finished drawings and a number of documents survived John Chubb's death and remained with the family.
 There are portraits of John Chubb's immediate family, portraits of Bridgwater worthies, unidentified portraits and topographical paintings.
 A number of the latter are by John Chubb's descendants.
 The manuscripts are mainly family letters, some from the 17th century, letters to John Chubb and a few relating to his descendants in the nineteenth century.
-The Blake Museum had long possessed a number of John Chubb's topographical paintings of the town, and from 1977, sixty of the portraits of local worthies had been on loan from the family to the museum.
+The Blake Museum had long possessed a number of John Chubb's topographical paintings of the town, donated by John Burland Chubb in the late 1920s, and from 1977, sixty of the portraits of local worthies had been on loan from the family to the museum.
 The family offered the entire collection to the Museum, and in 2004 Blake Museum reached its appeal target of £123,000.